-When it comes to budgeting and looking at your monthly spend it’s easy to focus only on the higher end costs, like rent or mortgage payment, utility bill fees, grocery costs or car loan payments, but there are often plenty of less dramatic saving opportunities which are easy to overlook as they don’t deliver a huge percentage of clawback cash the way bigger expenses do.
+When it comes to budgeting and looking at your monthly spend it’s easy to focus only on the higher end costs, like rent or mortgage payment, utility bill fees, grocery costs or car loan payments, but there are often plenty of less dramatic savings opportunities which are easy to overlook as they don’t deliver a huge percentage of clawback cash the way bigger expenses do.

 Postage stamps (completely new and unused) come up for sale online quite often – generally bought at some point by collectors who now want to move them on as they have quit the hobby, or by businesses who bought ahead and are now closing up and need just to move things out really cheap.

 Buying Stamps Online: How Much Money Can You Really Save?

 Unfortunately, like everything else, the cost of postage stamps climbs higher every year.
 Fair enough it may not be huge increases each time, but over the course of a few months it soon adds up, especially if you use quite a lot of stamps.
 Of course, with the trend towards social media greetings, congratulations, and commiserations it’s fair to say that the way people communicate has changed to some extent – but there are still plenty of people who like to use the mail to send: